finbox-in/finbox-in.github.io/docs/device-connect/android.md

 ## Create User

-Call `createUser` method to create the user (first time) or check the API credentials for the SDK.
-It takes `CUSTOMER_ID` as one of its arguments which is a unique identifier for a user.
+Call `createUser` method to create the user.
+It takes Client Api Key and Customer Id as the arguments.

 ::: danger IMPORTANT
 Please make sure `CUSTOMER_ID` is **not more than 64** characters and is **alphanumeric** (with no special characters).
 Also it should never `null` or a blank string `""`.